 |Position:||Head Women's Water Polo Coach|

-Arriving at the Institute in September of 2014, Ryan Pryor is poised for his fifth season at VMI as the team enters its eighth year of existence in 2019.
+Arriving at the Institute in September of 2014, Ryan Pryor is poised for his sixth season at VMI as the team enters its ninth year of existence in 2020.

-Over the past two seasons, Pryor has led the program to unprecedented levels by amassing 42 wins (22 in 2017, 20 in 2018) paced by Shelby Barkley '18 and Natalie Rivas '18.
+From 2017-18, Pryor led the program to unprecedented levels by amassing 42 wins (22 in 2017, 20 in 2018) paced by Shelby Barkley '18 and Natalie Rivas '18.
 After scoring a program record 107 goals in 2018, Barkley was named the program's first ever All-American presented by the Association of Collegiate Water Polo Coaches.
 Barkley finished her career with 314 goals, shattering the previous school record of 191, as she ended her career a two-time First Team All-MAAC recipient and two-time Secon Team All-MAAC honoree.
 Rivas was also named to the All-MAAC First Team in 2018 a year after claiming Second Team All-MAAC honors.

 Given the Institute's Nathaniel W. Pendleton award for excellence in coaching in 2017, Pryor led VMI to its first postseason appearance in program history as the Keydets qualified for the MAAC Tournament as a No. 3 seed.
 For these accomplishments, Pryor was named the 2017 MAAC Coach of the Year.
 The Keydets again qualified for the MAAC Tournament in 2018, this time as a No. 4 seed.